Diego Osorio

-Diego Osorio (born 21 July 1970) is a former Colombian footballer.
+Diego Osorio (born 21 July 1970) is a Colombian former footballer.

 Club career

 Osorio began his professional career in Independiente Medellín, before moving to Atlético Nacional where he would spend most of his playing career.

 International career

 Osorio made 17 appearances for the senior Colombia national football team from 1991 to 1995.
 He also played at the 1992 Summer Olympics.

 Osorio also played for Colombia at the 1989 FIFA U-16 World Championship.

 Arrest

-Osorio was arrested for cocaine possession and trafficking in Miami, Florida in August 2002.
+Osorio was arrested for cocaine possession and trafficking in Miami, Florida, in August 2002.

-Osorio was arrested for cocaine possession and trafficking in Bogota, Colombia in October 2016.
+Osorio was arrested for cocaine possession and trafficking in Bogotá, Colombia, in October 2016.